salesforce-misc/violet-conversations/README.md

-# violet-poc-alexa
+# Sophisticated conversational bots

-A proof-of-concept building Amazon Skills.
-Skills are built as apps, with this project consisting of the `einstein` skill.
+Support for building sophisticated conversational bots on Amazon's Alexa.
+Skills are built as scripts, with this project demonstrating an the `einstein` skill.
 Each skill has multiple intents and supports a set of utterances by the user.

+See `examples/tutorial.js` for documentation on how to build a skill.

 ## Setup